townie/fredrikaverpil.github.io/_posts/2016-07-31-docker-for-mac-and-gui-applications.md

 ![]({{ site.baseurl }}blog/assets/docker/firefox.png)

-A quick guide on how to run containers requiring a GUI Docker for Mac and XQuartz.
+A quick guide on how to run containers requiring a GUI with Docker for Mac and XQuartz.

 <!--more-->